DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc T - The Three Fanes.md

 > * In his dreams, a man resembling Strahd von Zarovich visited him and warned him that the Count had preyed upon Marina in the night and drank her blood.
 > * The following day, after seeing the marks upon Marina’s neck with his own eyes, Lazlo considered taking her away from Berez—but when he saw Strahd and Marina’s images in a cloud of fog, he knew it to be a sign that wherever she might go, the Count would follow.
 > * Lazlo resolved to take Marina’s life himself, so that she would neither suffer nor lose her soul to damnation as Strahd’s vampiric thrall.
 He recruited the aid of Brother Grigor, a monk of the Morninglord, who brewed him a dose of _essence of ether_ and slipped it into Marina’s tea. (“When she fell asleep," Lazlo says, his hands curling into fists, “I did what had to be done.")
-> * That night, Strahd returned to Berez—then responded to Marina’s death as described in <span class="citation">Chapter 10: The Ruins of Berez (p.
+> * That night, Strahd returned to Berez—then responded to Marina’s death as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-ruins-of-berez">Chapter 10: The Ruins of Berez</a> (p.
 161)</span>. (“I do not know how he commanded the river’s banks to rise," Lazlo rumbles.
 “But if he held such power over the land, I do not doubt that he could have done far worse to Marina, had I allowed him to.")

 Lazlo will not allow the players to pass through the mansion unless they agree to leave Ireena with him, so that he may help her “escape her shell" and reunite with him.
 (If confronted, Lazlo freely admits that he intends to kill Ireena, who he insists is “only a vessel" for his daughter’s soul.
 “Do you not see?" he asks sadly, his eyes haunted and mad.
 “She withers and suffers within this false flesh.
 I freed her once—must I not free her again?")